wisemuffin/nsw_doe_data_case_study/README.md

 sqltools duckdb only provides write (create, update, delete) to pro licences see section on [SQLTools DuckDB Read Only](https://github.com/RandomFractals/duckdb-sql-tools).
 This project just uses the free Read-only version.

 So only advisable if you want to pay for the pro version.

+Also can only use up till 0.7.1 (which doesnt cover duckdbs unpivot) -->

 ### Evidence